gab-luz/ameli-ai/README.md

 - Integration with Google APIs like Google Calendar and Google Contacts
 - WhatsApp Integration
 - Multilingual (partially for now)
+- StopDepression module (first voice assistant with this feature)

 ## Installation